Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 I often find that people interchange or sometimes use the works self-esteem and self-confidence as if they are one and the same.
 I do not wish our readers to make the same mistake.

-In Short, they are not one and the same and they have a huge difference between the two words.
+In Short, they are not one and the same and they have a huge difference between them.

-I would like to give a narration to make it simple.
+If I must give a narration to make it simple …

 I would say self-esteem is when a cat investigates a mirror and sees a lion.